ninismr/Library-Management-System/README.md

-## Library Management System
-(Capstone Project Module 1 - DTIDS Purwadhika)
+## Library Management System (Capstone Project 1 - DTIDS Purwadhika)

 This Python-based Library Management System allows for comprehensive management of library books and user interaction in two main roles: Administrator and Borrower.
 Each role is equipped with specific functionalities to streamline the management and borrowing of books.